reidstidolph/mist-site-transporter/README.md

 You will need Mist API token with access to the target orgs you'll be exporting, importing, or deleting sites from.

 You can issue yourself a new token by browsing to https://api.mist.com/api/v1/self/apitokens , and sending a `POST`.

 The response will return some JSON, including a `key` value.

 **NOTE:** The key will only be retrievable in this response returned.
 If you fail to record the key, you will need to throw away the token (or let it expire) and generate a new one.

 In your working directory, create a JSON file called `token.json`, and copy the token key text into it.
 JSON needs to look like:
 ```
 {
-  "token": "TxLu...long...token...string...FSW2"
+  "production" : "TxLu...long...token...string...FSW2",
+  "staging" : "BbrS...long...token...string...2sFJ"
 }
 ```
+For use in production and staging environments, set `production` and `staging` tokens accordingly.

 For API reference on tokens, see https://api.mist.com/api/v1/docs/Auth#api-token .

 ### Orgs

 In your working directory, create a JSON file called `orgs.json`.
 In the JSON, create properties for the following:
-- `exportOrg`: OrgID you want the script to export sites from.
+- `exportOrg`: Org you want the script to export sites from.
-- `importOrg`: OrgID you want to import sites to.
+- `importOrg`: Org you want to import sites to.
-- `cleanupOrg`: OrgID you want to delete sites from.
+- `cleanupOrg`: Org you want to delete sites from.

+For each, set the following parameters:
+- `id`: The org id.
+- `env`: Environment for the org, `production` or `staging`.

 Example:
 ```
 {
-  "exportOrg" : "38b04356-4cc3-41cc-bc1a-5de54beb1941",
+  "exportOrg" : {
+    "id" : "3ac44af2-fb66-458b-975e-bc0ffdec3f8b",
+    "env" : "production"
+  },
-  "importOrg" : "987c1ca9-0134-4984-bb8f-588c7c9b1bdf",
+  "importOrg" : {
+    "id" : "77381ed5-9f7a-4898-a724-49101c96e174",
+    "env": "staging"
+  },
-  "cleanupOrg" : "987c1ca9-0134-4984-bb8f-588c7c9b1bdf"
+  "cleanupOrg" : {
+    "id" : "77381ed5-9f7a-4898-a724-49101c96e174",
+    "env": "staging"
+  }
 }
 ```